The information in this fact sheet relates to applications in the AAT's Migration & Refugee Division.

 The hearing may be conducted in person, by video conference or by telephone.
 Hearings in person may be conducted at an Administrative Appeals Tribunal (AAT) office or in another suitable location.

-Can I bring anyone to the hearing?
+Can I have another person participate in the hearing?

 Can I ask the AAT to obtain evidence?